lumary2553-lgtm/markdoc-starter/pages/APIs/MGAClaimsAPI/index.md

 ---

 #### POST
-Creates new claims in the database
+Create new claims in the database

 **Security**
 * `jwtToken`: [ ]